 Giardia is a single-celled organism.
 Giardia lamblia (also known as G. intestinalis and G. duodenalis) infects humans.
-It has an interesting appearance under a scanning electron microscope.
+It has an interesting appearance under a scanning electron microscope, as shown in the first photo in this article.
 The parasite has a pear-shaped body.
 The eight thread-like structures extending from the body are called flagella.
-The flagella enable Giardia to move.
+They enable Giardia to move.
 The parasite has a concave disk on the lower surface of its body that enables it to attach to cells in the intestine.

 Giardia is anaerobic, which means it doesn't require oxygen in order to survive.
 Unlike some anaerobes, it's also aerotolerant.
 If oxygen is present in its environment, it isn't harmed by the chemical.

 The flagellated form of the organism is called a trophozoite.
 The trophozoite seems to feed mainly on glucose, which it obtains from the lumen (central cavity) in the intestine.
 The glucose ultimately comes from the food that we eat.
 The food is digested in the small intestine.
 Glucose is one of the products of digestion.
 It's absorbed through the lining of the intestine, enters the bloodstream, and travels to our cells.
 The cells break the glucose down to produce energy.
 Glucose may not be the only nutrient absorbed by the parasite.

 The name "Giardia" honours Alfred Mathieu Giard, a French zoologist who lived from 1846 to 1908.
 He studied parasites, including the organism now known as Giardia lamblia.